-Hello, my name is _______________________, I am a constituent from (City) (Zip Code), and I am in support of Senate bill S. 8543 (Assembly bill A. 10763) requiring the New York Commissioners of Health and Education to develop age-appropriate educational materials for endometriosis, and other menstrual disorders, to be made available to school districts and health care practitioners across NY State.
-Once again, it is time for New York State to lead the country and be the first state to teach young women about menstrual health, including endometriosis, a disease that affects one in ten women.
-Access to Women's health is not a privilege it is a human right!
-ACT TODAY! & SUPPORT THIS BILL
+Hello, my name is _______________________, I am a constituent from (City) (Zip Code), and I am in support of the Endometriosis Foundation of America's #LetsTalkPeriod campaign requiring the Commissioners of Health and Education to develop age-appropriate educational materials for endometriosis, and other menstrual disorders, to be made available to school districts and health care practitioners across (State).
+It is time for us to join New York State, the first state to pass legislation to require materials to teach young women about menstrual health, including endometriosis, a disease that affects one in ten women, be available in schools and to medical practitioners.
+Access to Women's health is not a privilege; it is a human right!
+Act today to introduce similar legislation here in (state).

 3. Sign the #LetsTalkPeriod petition

 4. Share this information and encourage your friends and family to email, message, call, and sign today!

 QUOTES ON THE PASSING OF THE NEW YORK STATE BILL (JUNE 2019)

 Tamer Seckin, MD, Co-Founder of the Endometriosis Foundation of America (EndoFound), "I applaud New York State for being the first to pass legislation vital to educating young women about endometriosis at the age of disease onset - with the first period.
 Bringing endometriosis education to New York State's students is a critical step in reducing a delay in diagnosis and overcoming stigmas associated with menstruation.
 No longer should talk about a woman's period be taboo.
 Young women, in particular, need to know that painful periods are not normal and that there is help.
 Everyone deserves the opportunity to thrive; those living with endometriosis are no exception."